hvanjerdz/archmoured/docs/index.md

 btrfs sub create /mnt/@home
 ```

-The /mnt directory must be umounted in order to use it when mounting the partitions.
+The /mnt directory must be umounted in order to use it when mounting the partitions:

 ```sh
 umount /mnt